AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/SystemUnitClassTypeExtensions/New_InternalElement.md

 SystemUnitClassTypeExtensions.New_InternalElement Method
 ========================================================
-AutomationML 2.1 APIAdding a new InternalElement instance to the InternalElement-Collection of the *elementWithInternalElements*.
+Adding a new InternalElement instance to the InternalElement-Collection of the *elementWithInternalElements*.
 The New InternalElement is inserted as the first InternalElement of any existing InternalElement objects if nothing else is explicit defined.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)